dmenne/brmspack/Readme.md

 # Howto

-* To run the examples in this package, you need a github version of `brms` Version 2.03 and data >= 2018-01-22.
+* To run the examples in this package, you need a github version of `brms` withn version >= 2.03 and creation date >= 2018-01-22.
 Use `devtools::install_github("paul-buerkner/brms")`
 * Generate a Stan package skeleton with `rstantools/rstan_package_skeleton`.
 It is assumed that you do not know the names of your Stan files yet, so you probably leave the parameter `stan_files` empty.
 * I assume that you work in RStudio; emacs afficionados don't need tutorials.
-Make sure that you let roxygen build your `NAMESPACE` and `.Rd` files in your project settings.
+Make sure that you let roxygen2 build your `NAMESPACE` and `.Rd` files in your project settings.
-* Create your model file in a directory which you add to `.Rbuildignore`.
+* Create your model template from R code in a directory which you add to `.Rbuildignore`.
 I use `brms`, but the name does not matter.
-This generates your brmsfit-template, and the code will be replace at run time by code generated at installation time.
+The following example generates a brmsfit-template.
+Do not save the code, use `save_dso = FALSE`; it will be replaced at run time by system-specific code generated during installation.

 ```
 # From brms/generate_stan